WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 ```

 For final showdown, lets get XSS!
-Enter the following snippet in the url query string,
+We enter the following snippet in the url query string,

 `'><script>alert("XSS")</script>`